 The Organization entered into a lease agreement with another charitable organization during the year ended 2008 for the lease of an office in its facility to conduct operations for \$1 per month.
-The lease expires in 2018.
 The receivable for the contributed use of the facility reflects the fair value of the use of the facility for 10 years.
 The Organization has recognized contribution revenue and a receivable for the present value of the promise for use of its facility with the annual maturity of contributed support receivable recognized as rent expense.
 The receivable was recorded after discounting the future cash flows to present value using a discount rate of 4%.
-The total facility rent expense was \$325,710 for the years ended June 30, 2016 and 2015.
-The maturities of this receivable are as follows:
+The total facility rent expense was \$325,710 for the years ended June 30, 2017 and 2016.
+The lease agreement ends in 2018 and the remaining rent receivable of \$325,710 matures in 2018 as well.